 The fact was that the battalion was part of the First Tank Group which was headquartered at Ft.
 Knox and operational by June 1941.
 Two members of the battalion – one from Illinois and the other from Ohio – both wrote about the First Tank Group in January 1941 newspaper columns written for their local newspapers.
 One man identified every tank battalion in the tank group.
 During the maneuvers, they even participated as the First Tank Group.
 The tank group was made up of the 70th and 191st Tank Battalions – the 191st had been a National Guard medium tank battalion while the 70th was a Regular Army medium tank battalion – at Ft.
 Meade, Maryland.
 The 193rd was at Ft.
 Benning, Georgia, and the 194th was at Ft.
 Lewis, Washington.
 The 192nd, 193rd, and 194th had been National Guard light tank battalions.
 It is known that the military presence in the Philippines was being built up at the time, and documents show that the entire tank group had been scheduled to be sent to the Philippines long before August 13th.
 The buoys being spotted by the pilot may have sped up the transfer of the tank battalions to the Philippines, with only the 192nd and 194th reaching the islands, but it was not the reason the tank battalions were sent there.
 It is known that the 193rd was on its way to the Philippines when Pearl Harbor was attacked and the battalion was held in Hawaii after arriving there.
 One of the two medium tank battalions – most likely the 191st – had 48-hour standby orders for the Philippines which were canceled on December 10th.

-On the island, Robert was involved in giving physicals to the members of the battalion.
+On the island, he was involved in giving physicals to the members of the battalion.
 Men found to have minor health issues were held back and scheduled to rejoin the battalion at a later date.
 Other men were simply replaced with men who had been sent to the island as replacements.
 It is known that the 757th Tank Battalion was at Ft.
 Ord, California, and that men from the battalion joined the 192nd to replace men who failed their final physicals.
 It was also at this time that Col. James R. N. Weaver became the commanding officer of the 192nd.

-During this part of the voyage, the soldiers spent their time attending lectures, playing craps and cards, reading, writing letters, and sunning themselves on deck.
+During this part of the voyage that lasted 16 days, fire drills were held every two days, the soldiers spent their time attending lectures, playing craps and cards, reading, writing letters, and sunning themselves on deck.
 Other men did the required work like turning over the tanks’ engines by hand and the clerks caught up on their paperwork.
 The soldiers were also given other jobs to do, such as painting the ship.
 Each day 500 men reported to the officers and needle-chipped paint off the lifeboats and then painted the boats.
 By the time they arrived in Manila, every boat had been painted.
 Other men not assigned to the paint detail for that day attended classes.
 In addition, there was always KP.
-On Saturday, November 15th, smoke from an unknown ship was seen on the horizon.
-The Louisville revved up its engines, its bow came out of the water, and it took off in the direction of the smoke.
-It turned out that the unknown ship was from a friendly country.
-Two other intercepted ships were Japanese freighters hauling scrap metal to Japan.

 Albert Dubois, A Co., stated that they were in a room on the ship and listening to the radio.
 Recalling the event, he said, “We were playing cards one day at sea.
 President Roosevelt’s speech to America was being piped into the room we were in.
 I still hear his voice that evening in November 1941.
 ‘I hate war, Eleanor hates war.
 We all hate war.
 Your sons will not and shall not go overseas!’
 We were already halfway to the Philippines.”